Hobart Zoo: 1922

-After Mrs Robert's death, the family offered the Beaumaris zoological collection to the Hobart City Council, which accepted the offer in January 1922 on condition that the Tasmanian State Government gave a subsidy towards the zoo.
+After Mrs Robert's death, the family offered the Beaumaris zoological collection to the Hobart City Council, which accepted the offer in January 1922 on condition that the Tasmanian State Government give a subsidy towards the zoo.
 A subsidy of £250 per annum was approved on 10 February 1922 by the Tasmanian State Government and appropriated for the new zoo.

-In March 1922, the Hobart City Council advertised for a curator to take care of the Beaumaris zoological collection that were still housed on the Roberts property.
+In March 1922, the Hobart City Council advertised for a curator to care for the Beaumaris zoological collection still housed on the Roberts property.
 On the evening of 27 March the Hobart City Council Reserves Committee held a meeting to consider the applicants for the curator's position.
-Arthur Reid was appointed as curator of the future municipal zoological gardens not yet constructed at the time.
+Arthur Reid was appointed as curator of the not yet constructed municipal zoological gardens.

 Arthur Reid, the new curator who had been born in Edinburgh, Scotland, had emigrated to Tasmania at the age of 21, and had been an avid naturalist since boyhood.
-When he had come to Tasmania, Reid had taken a special interest in the rearing of pheasants and English birds.
+When he came to Tasmania, Reid took a special interest in the rearing of pheasants and English birds.
 Reid died aged 70 years on 13 December 1935.

-On 30 May 1922, Reid left for an 18-day tour of various Australian zoos, including Taronga Park Zoo, Melbourne Zoo and a zoo in Ballarat.
+On 30 May 1922, Reid left for an 18-day tour of Australian zoos, including Taronga Park Zoo, Melbourne Zoo and a zoo in Ballarat.
 Reid was tasked to inspect the various enclosure designs, zoological collections, and gain experience in the management methods of these facilities.
 On his return, he was to advise the Reserves Committee of his findings.
 Reid also intended to arrange the exchange of birds and animals with these zoos.
-Tenders had been put out during May for the construction of the new boundary fence that was to surround the chosen site for the new zoological gardens.
-Once returned, Reid was also tasked with the supervision of overseeing the transfer of the Roberts collection over to the new site, once the enclosures were completed.
+Tenders had been issued in May for the construction of a boundary fence to surround the chosen site for the new zoological gardens.
+On return, Reid was also tasked with overseeing the transfer of the Roberts collection to the new site, once the enclosures were completed.